* THIS IS THE FIRST OF TWO POSTS. THE SECOND ONE IS ABOUT WHAT SMART, SUCCESSFUL WOMEN CAN DO TO GET MARRIED AND STAY MARRIED.

 It sounds counterintuitive—you’d think a wife would be thrilled to have a husband who stays home with the kids or whose job is more flexible and thus allows him to take on more child care at home—but breadwinning wives tend to feel insecure about their relationship with their children.
 If the husband takes on the lion’s share at home, it is he to whom the kids will turn.
 And this can become yet another source of resentment.

 6. Wives who earn more than their husbands are chronically exhausted from working full time and taking care of the house and kids.

 This is the problem we hear about most when it comes to mothers and work.
 Most husbands simply don’t care for the house and kids in the same way most wives do.
 Women tend to have expectations for how they think life at home should be.
 So when the husband doesn’t do things accordingly, the assumption is that he isn’t doing enough.
 In reality, he’s probably just not doing it her way.
 Either which way, conflict ensues.

 The children of Baby Boomers, aka Millennials, have seen or experienced this conflict first hand and, as a result, are skeptical of the arrangement.
 Here’s an article that explains what gender role reversal looks like behind the scenes.
 As a result, many Millennials are reversing course.

-Just to be clear: I’m not arguing for strict gender roles in a marriage—there’s almost always an overlap.
+To be clear, I’m not arguing for strict gender roles in a marriage—there’s almost always an overlap.
 Nor am I saying a full-on gender role reversal can never work.
 But the effort that must go into it is huge.
 And those who do make it work are the exception, not the rule.

 In other words: don’t bank on it.
-Instead, assume that when the kids come along, everything changes.
+Instead, assume that when the kids come along everything will change.
+And plan accordingly.